 They said future research should focus on mapping the tactile sensitivity of the horse’s body, and reveal how age, breed, experience and personality may influence the way in which tactile stimulation is perceived by the horse.

-The authors said many of the studies they examined noted large individual variation in sensory abilities and sensitivity among horses.
+The authors said many of the studies they examined noted large individual variations in sensory abilities and sensitivity among horses.

 This may come down to personality, which in horses has been studied only sparsely